US House Speaker Says Impeachment Inquiry Needed To Uncover Truth About Biden Family - UrduPoint

 US House Speaker Says Impeachment Inquiry Needed To Uncover Truth About Biden Family

-An impeachment inquiry into alleged criminal activity by US President Joe Biden and his son Hunter Biden is necessary to acquire information and effectively probe the matter, House Speaker Kevin McCarthy said on Tuesday

-WASHINGTON (UrduPoint News / Sputnik - 25th July, 2023) An impeachment inquiry into alleged criminal activity by US President Joe Biden and his son Hunter Biden is necessary to acquire information and effectively probe the matter, House Speaker Kevin McCarthy said on Tuesday.
+WASHINGTON (UrduPoint News / Sputnik - 26th July, 2023) An impeachment inquiry into alleged criminal activity by US President Joe Biden and his son Hunter Biden is necessary to acquire information and effectively investigate the matter, House Speaker Kevin McCarthy said on Tuesday.

 "You've got to get to the bottom of the truth, and the only way Congress can do that is to go to an impeachment inquiry that gives Republicans and Democrats the ability to get all the information," McCarthy said during a press conference.